Airtune/73-meta-tokens/meta_ledger_protocol/atomic_swap.md

 #### `atomic_swap_representative`

 Representative field can be represented as a 64-char hex.
-The hex is split into segments encoding requirements for a swap.
+The hex is split into segments encoding requirements for the atomic swap.

 `ban_1atomicswap` is used as a header to detect `send#atomic_swap` blocks containing encoded requirements.